Jewellery remodelling gone mad? No, a practical solution for an engagement ring wearer.

 Our lovely client was approaching her 36th wedding anniversary.
 Unfortunately she is also suffering with the beginnings of arthritis in her knuckles, which meant that she had been unable to wear her engagement and wedding rings for quite some time.
 She was practical enough to know that this was not going to get any better, and also sentimental enough to want to do something about it.
 She was keen to keep the original ring metal, but felt that combining her engagement and wedding ring bands together would hopefully create enough metal to make a single ring she could wear.
 Could we make a new wedding ring to match?
 Of course!

-We started this commission with the wedding ring as this was going to be made in platinum, and was going to be a lot simpler to create and get right.
+We started this commission with the wedding ring as this was going to be made in platinum, and so be a lot simpler to create and get right.
 Once we had the shape right for the client, we could then progress with creating the reworked engagement ring.
-The first working was slightly too big for our client (as you can see from the images), but she was pleasantly surprised at how well the ring fitted and felt.
+The first working was slightly too big for our client (as you can see from the image), but she was pleasantly surprised at how well the ring fitted and felt.

-We got back to work, and having got the ring to fit comfortably, turned our attention to the engagement ring.
+With this feedback we got back to work, and adjusted the ring to fit comfortably.
+Then we turned our attention to building the engagement ring.
 We milled the original wedding and engagement bands together, to create a single wire.
 It became obvious that with the ring size change, we were still going to need more metal.
 But you can see some of the steps taken below.
 We sculpted in the daylight shoulders with a little new metal.

-The finished engagement ring and matching wedding ring look quite dramatic when viewed from the side, especially in comparison to the original rings.
+In the gallery shot, the finished engagement ring and matching wedding ring look quite dramatic when viewed from the side, especially in comparison to the original rings.
 That is because we have an inbuilt voice shouting..”but rings are round!”.
-It is when the ring is worn it all makes sense.
-I have a fairly standard hand shape, which isn’t much use when trying to check a ring fit – but starting with me, as you can see looking at the ring, from the top it is very difficult to see that it isn’t round.
+No - circles are made to be round!
+Rings you have more license with!
+As you can see looking at the ring, from the top it is very difficult to see that it isn’t round, it just looks ring shaped.

 The end result

 The rings were delivered back to our excited (and slightly nervous client) and were tried on.
 The fit was perfect and as you can see in the photo, they look stunning.
-Importantly, they weren’t cutting into the finger at any point, and also still had some leeway for an increase in knuckle size in future.
-Despite the fact they do look pretty unusual when then are off the hand, as my client commented “I didn’t have this done to not wear them!”
+Importantly, they weren’t cutting into the finger at any point, and also still had some leeway for an increase in size in future if required.
+Because they are not pressing into the finger, or aggravating the knuckle joint they won't make things worse for the wearer.

 A lovely way to ensure that she is able to keep wearing the rings she has owned all this time.